Pivotal Cloud Foundry Quickstart

 The following diagram shows the very simple topology for this tutorial:

-You will install the Harness Shell Script Delegate on an EC2 instance in your AWS account and connect Harness to PCF and Artifactory.
-Next, you'll set up your artifact, PCF manifests, and target space in Harness.
+You will install the Harness Shell Script Delegate on an EC2 instance in your AWS account and connect Harness to TAS and Artifactory.
+Next, you'll set up your artifact, TAS manifests, and target space in Harness.
 Lastly, you'll create a Basic Workflow and deploy the number of new instances you need.

 Step 1: Install and Launch the Shell Script Delegate